Skip to main content

 Oregon OSHA manages and regulates workplace safety concerns.

-It is the employer’s responsibility to evaluate workplace hazards, including respiratory hazards.
+It is the employer's responsibility to evaluate workplace hazards, including respiratory hazards, such as those caused by high heat and poor air quality.

-Oregon OSHA offers consultation services, technical expertise, and other resources to employers who may need help in light of the potential workplace hazards brought on by wildfire season.
+Oregon OSHA offers consultation services, technical expertise, and other resources to help employers assess and address potential workplace hazards associated with wildfire season.

-If employees are worried or believe their concerns have not been addressed, they may file a complaint with Oregon OSHA, which will evaluate it.
+Employees who believe their workplace safety concerns have not been addressed may file a complaint with Oregon OSHA.
 Complaints may be filed online or by calling the nearest field office.

 Disability accommodations